Shogi strategy: Endgame

-The collapse of one side's defense marks the beginning of the endgame.
+The endgame begins with the collapse of one side's defense.
 Once a player has broken through the enemy lines, the opponent's king can be easily trapped by its own pieces.
 A common last-ditch defensive tactic is to open the pawn line to allow the king to escape.
 Kings are more difficult to checkmate in the open, especially if the opponent does not have many ranging pieces (rook, bishop, lance) in play.

 In the endgame, it comes down to a race over who can checkmate the opponent first.
 A technique known as speed counting plays an important role in the endgame.
 By counting the number of moves until checkmate (assuming the opponent doesn't get to move) for both Black and White, this will help to influence decisions on whether to attack or defend.
 A simple mistake can change the flow of the game drastically.
 Among this, there are many other delicate factors to look out for within the endgame, including sacrificial attacks and traps.

 A player's endgame play is strengthened by training on tsume shogi and brinkmate problems.